Leafpub/leafpub/.github/CONTRIBUTING.md

-# Contributing to Postleaf
+# Contributing to Leafpub

-Thanks for your help in making Postleaf better.
+Thanks for your help in making Leafpub better.
 Before you submit an issue or pull request, please read through this document.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue or assessing patches and features.

 ## Using the issue tracker

-[The issue tracker](https://github.com/postleaf/postleaf/issues) is the preferred channel for [bug reports](#bug-reports) and [submitting pull requests](#pull-requests), but please respect the following restrictions:
+[The issue tracker](https://github.com/leafpub/leafpub/issues) is the preferred channel for [bug reports](#bug-reports) and [submitting pull requests](#pull-requests), but please respect the following restrictions:

 * Please **do not** use the issue tracker for personal support requests.
-[The Postleaf Community Forum](https://community.postleaf.org/) is a better place to get help.
+[The Leafpub Community Forum](https://community.leafpub.org/) is a better place to get help.

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.